Powerlearnproject/se-day1-assignment-harjybhorlah/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering systematically applies engineering principles, methods, and tools to develop and maintain high-quality software systems.
+It involves software product design, development, testing, deployment, and maintenance.

 Identify and describe at least three key milestones in the evolution of software engineering.
+The development of programming languages (e.g fortran c) The establishment of software engineering as a discipline in the 1960s The advent of structured programming in the 1970s and the rise of agile methodologies in the 2000s

 List and briefly explain the phases of the Software Development Life Cycle.
+Requirements: Gathering and documenting users needs and systems requirements
+Design: creating high-level and detailed design of the software achietecture and user interface
+Implementation: Writing codes and building software according to design specifications
+Testing: conducting various tests to ensure that the software meets quaility standards and functional requirements Deployment:Releasing the software to users
+Maintenance: providing ongoing supports, updates and ehancements to the software after deployments

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.